Front Matter Defaults

 layout is set to

-collection with the name
+default inside the collection with the name

 Glob patterns in Front Matter defaults